UbiquityRobotics/learn/doing_more/floor_fiducial_follow.md

 • Rotate right or left for a given time at the current rotation speed

-With these commands some sequential factory robotic applications can be implemented without full implementation of the much more complex full room navigations methods utilizing our MoveBasic command modes.
+With these commands some sequential factory robotic applications can be implemented without full implementation of the much more complex full room navigation methods utilizing our MoveBasic command modes.
 In this way a robot can follow a trail of fiducials on the floor based on a user application sending commands as markers are reached.

-This is meant as a simpler mode that may in many cases be all that is required.
+This provides a simpler mode that may in many cases be all that is required.

 The ROS topic of /follower_commands is issued commands with a name and parameters depending on the action.
 ROS topic /follower_status will offer feedback to